 Polyoma virus study.
 Polyoma viruses can cause clinical disease among transplant patients with suppressed immune systems and lead to transplant failure.
 By aggressively monitoring patients’ DNA to detect BK virus nephritis and following with prompt treatment, we have seen a substantial reduction of transplant failure due to BK virus nephritis.

 Liver and Pancreas Transplant Research

-Many research studies and clinical trials investigating hepatitis, immunosuppression, function and other areas pertinent to liver and pancreas disease and transplant are underway and available for eligible patients.
+Many research studies and clinical trials investigating hepatitis, immunosuppression, diabetes, function and other areas pertinent to liver disease, pancreas function and transplant are underway and available for eligible patients.

 Learn more about clinical trials and translational research at Froedtert Hospital.